vib-training-conferences/introduction-to-generative-ai-for-research/exercises/PromptEngineering_EspecialExamples.md

 Imagine like this.
 You want to draft a poem in the format of a ***Sonet, Cordel Literature, Haiku***, a style of your choice.
 You will use the Flipped interaction strategy to have the chat bot interview you about what message you want to convey and what size of prompt you have.
 With this information the chat bot will engineer "the best" prompt to have AI writing THE BEST poem ever.

-This type of approach has many sectons defined.
+This type of approach has many sections defined.

 See the example ...